Tubbz-alt/KangarooHybrid/README.md

 -gpuId represents the devices.
 If you are using one GPU, use -gpuId 0; if you use two GPUs -gpuId 0,1; if you use three GPUs -gpuid 0,1,2; etc.

 Step 4: Run the .exe file and let it run.
-You will see tame and wild files start filling up in the same folder.
+You will see tame and wild text files start filling up in the same folder.

-Step 5: Once you are ready to submit work, stop the .exe file from running and send the tame and wild files.
+Step 5: Once you are ready to submit work, stop the .exe file from running and send me the tame and wild files (via DM on Discord).
 I have included example batch files to combine your wild and tame files so you only have to send one tame file and one wild file.

 Step 6: Rinse and repeat Steps 4 and 5.